ICERIA 2018 logo

 8:30 Predicting Gross Domestic Product Using Weighted Exponential Moving Average on Phatsa Web Application

-Marcel Bonar Kristanda and Seng Hansun (Universitas Multimedia Nusantara, Indonesia)
+Marcel Bonar Kristanda (Universitas Multimedia Nusantara, Indonesia); Seng Hansun (Universitas Multimedia Nusantara, Indonesia & University of New South Wales, Australia)

 Gross Domestic Product (GDP) has been known as multi criteria measurement of market value from goods and services across nation.
 Even there is a improvement study on accuracy recently, this subject still opens a huge potential of future researches and method develop-ment and implementation.
 At this study we compared a new approach on Moving Average method called Weighted Exponentially Moving Average (WEMA) that created in 2014.
 We implements the method on Phatsa Web Application and evaluate the results by calculating its Mean Squared Error (MSE), Mean Absolute Scaled Error (MASE), and Mean Absolute Percentage Error (MAPE).
 Comparison study with conventional moving average named Simple Moving Average (SMA), Weighted Moving Average (WMA) and Exponentially Moving Average then conducted to review the capability of WEMA in predicting Indonesia's GDP data.
 It is proven that WEMA can provide more accurate result rather than SMA and WMA, but it still has the same error rate value if compared to EMA with more computation time.
 In addition to the result, Czech's GDP dataset is also tested and provides more information on how WEMA calculation with expanded dataset and more volatile value compared to Indonesia's GDP in Czech's GDP dataset.